imran517/express-js-diskdb-api/README.md

 # express-js-diskdb-api

-A simple api using express.js
+A simple api using express.js and diskdb

 ## Requirements